Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 or if the apps gets switched out and back in by the OS.
 An activity-handler's state display can also be initiated by one of its intent-handlers.

-An activity-handler's display may also be updated partially
+An activity-handler's display may also be updated partially by an intent-handler.
-by specifying a rectanguler sub-area of the screen to be updated.
+The intent-handler specifies a rectanguler sub-area of the screen
-This is both initiated and handled by a (2-phase) intent-handler function.
+in an update request to the SessionManager
+then draws the area when the request's execution is signalled by the SessionManager.
 Partial display updates are more efficient
 but require more book-keeping by the intent-handler.

 wxWidgets provides a library of graphic drawing functions
-and the activity-handler contains display parameters such as screen dimensions and fonts.
+and the activity-handler stores display parameters such as screen dimensions and fonts.
 ### Engage and Disengage from the SessionManager
 An activity-handler may initialize itself when it is engaged by the SessionManager
 via its engage() function